RyanHelgoth/speed-sail/README.md

 - NOTE: While the extension does work on most sites, not all sites are currently supported such as Spotify and Soundcloud.

 # Who worked on it?
-- Ryan Helgoth - Wrote all JavaScript, HTML, and CSS.
+- Ryan Helgoth - Wrote all JavaScript, HTML, and CSS (references used are cited in coments in the code).
 - Jonah Farkasdi - Made logos and promotional image.